essioui/holbertonschool-shell/permissions/README.md

 11/-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.==> chmod -R ugo+X .
 E
 12/-Create a script that creates a directory called my_dir with permissions 751 in the working directory.==> mkdir -m 751 my_dir
+13/-Write a script that changes the group owner to school for the file hello==> chown :school hello